Features: 7 TXT Corruption buttons, 1 TXT Corruption WET/DRY knob, 6 FX knobs & 7 alternate TXT Corruption magnet switches.

 The DLV3 features 7 TXT corruption buttons that respond differently to each font, font size and arrangment.
 The best way to get a feel for how the buttons effect different titler settings is to press the demo button and tap the buttons along to each page.
 I went the push button route to encourage single effect usage as combining push buttons will crash the unit (one at a time folks).
 This is very important.
 There is an intended usage here.
 You MUST PRESS BUTTONS ONE AT A TIME OR YOU CAN CRASH THE UNIT.
 This that glitch shit, remember?

-This entire text corruption experience is further heightened by on board animated backgrounds; rainbows, starfall, twinkling stars, oscillating color bars… all sorts of amazing shit.
+This entire text corruption experience is further heightened by on board animated backgrounds; rainbows, starfall, twinkling stars, oscillating color bars… rich with features.
 Don’t sleep.
 Do peep.